Engineering and Physics Faculty and Staff

 Professor of Physics

-Professor Stuckey has broad intellectual interests and has taught astronomy, cosmology, philosophy of science, differential geometry, acoustics, science & religion, partial differential equations, numerical methods, and neuropsychology, as well as traditional areas of physics, e.g., introductory physics, advanced laboratory, quantum mechanics, general & special relativity, electromagnetism, and mechanics.
+Professor Stuckey has broad intellectual interests and has taught astronomy, cosmology, philosophy of science, differential geometry, acoustics, science & religion, partial differential equations, numerical methods, and neuropsychology, as well as traditional areas of physics, e.g., introductory physics, advanced laboratory, quantum mechanics, special relativity, general relativity, electromagnetism, and mechanics.

 Dr. Wunderlich's career over the past 30 years spans both Architecture and Computer Engineering, with Architectural projects in Texas, California, and Pennsylvania, and with Computer Engineering experience in IBM supercomputer development, at the University of Trento in Italy as visiting graduate school professor, and at Purdue University as an Assistant Professor.